Is your garden hose ruining the look of your garden? Don’t know how to store it to make it look pretty?

 This One Is For Car Lovers

-Before you use your car rim as a hose reel, wipe any grease stains off it.
+Before you use your tire rim as a garden hose storage, wipe any grease stains off it.
 Spray paint it in a silver or gold color to make it look brand new.
-If your backyard lacks a pop of color, paint the rim pink, like the lady in the picture.
-What a bold move!

 Traditional Is Not Boring